evanmoran/repeat/README.md

       --spaces              Alias for --separator ' +'
       --whitespace          Alias for --separator '\s+'

-      --strict              Prevent commands from running if any $args are missing This is useful if your data is irregular and missing arguments could lead to bad commands (default: off)
+      --strict              Prevent commands from running if any #args are missing This is useful if your data is irregular and missing arguments could lead to bad commands (default: off)